lmiphay/firestorm-debian/README.md

 # firestorm-debian

-A docker build environment for firestorm based on: debian:stretch
+A docker build environment for firestorm based on Ubuntu (previously debian).

 This can be used to:

-1. create a debian 9 stretch image with the firestorm build dependencies installed.
+1. create a image with the firestorm build dependencies installed.
 2. create a docker container which bind mounts in a host location holding the firestorm repo.
 3. build a firestorm from the head of: phoenix-firestorm